modmore/docs/en/01_Commerce/v1/75_Developer/03_Products/Pricing.md

 ```

-## Removing a PriceType from a Pricing instance
+## Updating or removing price types

-It's not natively possible to remove a PriceType directly, as it does not have an ID or another unique key to target them by.
+It's not natively possible to update, remove or replace a PriceType directly, as it does not have an ID or another unique key to target them by.

-If you programmatically want to remove a PriceType, create a new ProductPricing input, add the PriceType's you want to keep, and save that to the product.
+To programmatically update/remove/replace a PriceType, create a new (empty) ProductPricing instance, add the PriceType's you want to keep, and save that to the product.

 ```php
 $currency = $commerce->getCurrency('EUR');